 Single Mothers’ Alliance v BC: Taking the fight for family law legal aid to court

-The BC government has twice sought to stop the case from proceeding to trial.
+The BC government twice sought to stop the case from proceeding to trial.

-In 2018, the Province and LSS applied to the court to strike out the claims in whole (the Province) or in part (LSS).
+In 2018, the Province and LSS (now LABC) applied to the court to strike out the claims in whole (the Province) or in part (LABC).
 The Province argued that the claims were doomed to fail in their entirety.
-LSS argued that some of the remedies in the case were unavailable and should be struck out.
+LABC argued that some of the remedies in the case were unavailable and should be struck out.
 On August 23, 2019, the BC Supreme Court ruled in no uncertain terms that the case could go ahead as intended.

 In early 2022, the Province brought a court application challenging CFE’s ability to continue the litigation on its own without individual single mothers as co-plaintiffs.
 Courts have long recognized the problem of unequal access to justice and allow organizations like CFE to bring legal challenges on behalf of directly affected people in certain circumstances.
 In these cases, organizations have what is called “public interest standing.”
 In December 2022, the BC Supreme Court granted CFE public interest standing.
 The court confirmed the importance of allowing public interest organizations to challenge unjust laws on behalf of community members so that people fleeing violence are not forced to carry this enormous burden by themselves.

 This success is the result of the tireless work of so many people, including two co-plaintiffs with lived experience of the family law legal aid system who bravely shared their stories of abuse and inadequate access to justice.
 To the members of CFE and lone mothers across the province-this case would not have been possible without you.